LG-leo/IGCSE-Biology_CUP_CAIE-Note/IG_topic9_en.md

 - Distribute heat and maintain body temperature
 - Transport white blood cells and antibodies for immune defence

+### 9.1.2 KEY definition - ice break (from more important to less important)

+1. atrium vs ventricle: atrium receives blood, ventricle pumps blood out.
+2. pulmonary vs systemic circulation: pulmonary = heart → lungs → heart; systemic = heart → body → heart.
+3. deoxygenated blood vs oxygenated blood: deoxygenated = low O₂, high CO₂; oxygenated = high O₂, low CO₂. (**it is huge different with classification of arterial and venous blood(aorta and vein)**)
+4. arterial blood(aorta, artery) vs venous blood(vein): arterial = blood in arteries (away from heart), venous = blood in veins (toward heart). (**it is huge different with classification of deoxygenated and oxygenated blood**)
+5. single vs three-chambered vs double circulation:
+   - single= blood passes through heart once per circuit (fish);
+   - three-chambered= partial mixing of oxygenated and deoxygenated blood (reptiles);
+   - double circulation advantages: higher systemic blood pressure, faster flow, more efficient oxygen delivery, supports high metabolic rate. *//KEY OF PAPER 4*
+6. valves in the herts & veins pervent the blood flow back.
+   - valve in the hert: prevent the blood flow back to the atrium or ventricles to the heart(lower pressure).
+   - valve in the vein: prevent the blood flow back to the heart, especially in the leg vein, because the blood pressure is very low in the vein, and the blood can flow back due to the gravity.
+   - valves close & open is caused by direction of valve opening and the pressure difference between two sides of the valve.
+When the pressure on one side is higher than the other, the valve opens; when the pressure on one side is lower than the other, the valve closes.
+7. single vs double circulation: single = blood passes through heart once per circuit, double = blood passes through heart twice per circuit, more effeicency: lower pressure flow to the lungs(more oxygen), higher pressure flow to the body(faster).
+8. plasma vs serum: plasma = liquid component of blood with clotting factors; serum = plasma minus clotting factors (mainly fibrinogen)
+9.  coronary arteries: supply oxygen and nutrients to heart muscle.

 ### 9.1.2 Single vs Double Circulation

 #### Single circulation in fish